MicrosoftDocs/memdocs/windows-365/enterprise/azure-network-connection-domain-credential.md

 When you create an Azure network connection (ANC) using a hybrid Azure Active Directory (Azure AD) join type, you must include on-premises domain credential information.
 This requirement makes it possible for the ANC to communicate with your on-premises resources.

-This article describes how the on-premises domain credentials are protected and managed by Windows 365 during the whole hybrid Azure AD join ANC life cycle:
+This article describes how Windows 365 protects and manages the on-premises domain credentials during the whole hybrid Azure AD join ANC life cycle:

 1. Providing credentials
 2. Encrypting credentials